 Why do we celebrate?

+The goddess Ostara symbolises the awakening of the earth after a long winter.
+Warming sunrays make snow, frost and cold disappear.
+Ostara brings fertility; the earth is reborn.
+It is a time of growth and life.
+The first seed is sown and begins to sprout.
+It is a time of new beginnings.
 Today we live in luxury.
 Even in winter we have fresh food, heat our home and lighten up the darkness with electric light.
 Nevertheless, we feel the spring and the awakening in our whole body.
 We are filled with energy, optimism, and a good mood.
-Whether with Easter or Ostara – we should celebrate spring in a proper way and celebrate this time and nature.
+Whether with Easter or Ostara – we should adequately celebrate spring and celebrate this time and nature.

 How do we celebrate Ostara today?

+According to old traditions Ostara was celebrated with a fire ritual at dawn to ask for protection of the crops.
+Also today a fire ceremony offers an opportunity.
+After the long wintertime, we let our inner fire rekindle.
 The plans we have made for Imbolc can now take shape.
-The increasing light and growth will support our plans.
+The increasing light and growth will support our goals.
 Also, the waxing moon gives us an extra push.
 Let old things go for good and pay special attention to your dreams, wishes, and thoughts.

 A very nice tradition to Ostara is the baking of bread.
 Bread rolls are baked with an incision in the middle.
 The incision symbolises the vulva, a sign of fertility.
 Braided dough plaits are a symbol of the trinity of the goddess Ostara (virgin, mother, old woman).